Getting a Home Equity Loan With No Income Verification

 Are you worried about your income levels and think you’ll get denied a home equity loan?
 Perhaps you’re looking for a better way to obtain a no income home equity loan.

-If you have equity in your home, our modern and inclusive program enables homeowners to convert that equity to cash without many of the strict lender qualifications that are so commonplace.
-It’s called a sale-leaseback and it works by selling your home to EasyKnock, receiving the cash you need and a lease to rent the home back for as long as you need.
-When you’re ready, you can choose to have EasyKnock sell the home on the open market, where you would receive any and all appreciation, or you can decide to repurchase your home with a traditional mortgage.
-We don’t have hard limits on credit or income type.
-Instead, we consider the entirety of your financial profile.
+If you have equity in your home, a sale-leaseback program enables homeowners to convert that equity to cash without many of the strict lender qualifications that are so commonplace.
+A sale-leaseback works by selling your home, receiving the cash you need and a lease to rent the home back.

-If you’re looking for a way to get a home equity loan without any proof of income, EasyKnock has options for you.
+If you’re looking for a way to get a home equity loan without any proof of income, a sale-leaseback may be the solution for you.
 If you are still unsure of options to getting this specific loan after reading this article, consult a financial advisor to discuss your options.

 - National Association of Mortgage Underwriters. https://www.mortgage-underwriters.org/mortgage-underwriting-news/2012/12/21/siva-sisa-nina-and-option-arm-programs-highly-responsible-mort